 The thing that physically hurts are body punches—liver, ribs, kidneys, chest, and heart.
 Head punches make you dizzy, off-balance, or concuss you, but it is not the physical pain that makes you kneel down to the ground.

 It is one of those things you cannot understand unless you have been in the ring.
-If you do not believe us, email your physical address at [email protected], then we will come to hit you and you will see 😉!

 #4: There are only six punches in Boxing